monzelr/ndsharray/README.md

 ------------
 - Python ≥ 3.6
 - numpy
+- currently only for Windows amd64

-Note: Tested on Windows 10, amd64, Python 3.6 / 3.8
+Note: Tested on Windows 10, amd64, Python 3.6 / 3.8 \
-Will currently notwork on Linux, MacOS and on AARCH64 devices (ARM devices like Raspberry PI).
+**Will currently not work on Linux, MacOS and on AARCH64 devices (ARM devices like Raspberry PI).**

 Installation